Ayditore/2022Spring_CSE15L_Ayditore/lab-report-1-week-2.md

 **Here is the page you shoudl see if you have connected to the server**
 ![Logged In](LoggedIn.png)

-Note: I accidentally used my email username to logged in but it still works.
-I realized it at the end of lab.
-So the screenshot I took includes my email username but not my 15L username.
-Please use your 15L username to connect.

 ---
 ## Trying Some Commands

-**The step I took to try some command**
+**The steps I took to try some command**
-* Step 1: Follow the instruction in Remotely Connecting to connect to your server
+* Step 1: I firstly followed the instruction in Remotely Connecting to connect to the ieng6 server
-* Step 2: Type in command in the command line.
+* Step 2: I typed in command in the command line.
-* Step 3: Think about the functions of the command line
+* Step 3: Then I remembered the functions of the command line

 **Here are some examples:**
 ![Trying Commands](Howtousecommand-1.png)